exasol/ai-lab/doc/user_guide/docker/prerequisites.md

 In all scenarios the daemon machine must allow running the Exasol Docker-DB with option [`--privileged`](https://docs.docker.com/engine/containers/run/#runtime-privilege-and-linux-capabilities).

-Please note that enabling Exasol AI-Lab to use Docker features creates security risks.
-In particular, code running inside the AI-Lab could create privileged containers, mount the file system of the machine running the Docker daemon, and gain root access to it.
+Please note that enabling Exasol AI Lab to use Docker features creates security risks.
+In particular, code running inside the AI Lab could create privileged containers, mount the file system of the machine running the Docker daemon, and gain root access to it.
 For details see https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/, section "The socket solution".

-Section [AI-Lab with Integrated Exasol Docker-DB](docker-usage.md#ai-lab-with-integrated-exasol-docker-db) shows the corresponding command line options, for details see [Docker FAQ](https://docs.docker.com/desktop/troubleshoot-and-support/faqs/general/#how-do-i-connect-to-the-remote-docker-engine-api).
+Section [AI Lab with Integrated Exasol Docker-DB](docker-usage.md#ai-lab-with-integrated-exasol-docker-db) shows the corresponding command line options, for details see [Docker FAQ](https://docs.docker.com/desktop/troubleshoot-and-support/faqs/general/#how-do-i-connect-to-the-remote-docker-engine-api).